TakeTopITS/TakeTopDSHTeam/README.md

 - **🏛️ Hierarchical (pyramid) member management** — a normal member can create and manage sub-members work, and each sub-member can, in turn, create further sub-members and manage their work, forming a pyramid-style management structure.
 - **📱 Mobile APP pages** — built-in touch-optimized mobile interface; access the workbench and get all kinds of work done anytime, anywhere through your mobile phone.
 - **📚 Shared team knowledge base** — a built-in team library (documents, reference books and curated session notes) that every member can browse, search and learn from, so team know-how keeps accumulating and new members grow fast.
-- **💬 Instant chat** — 1:1 and group chat, fully connected with the file manager, task manager and AI chat — communication without limits!
+- **💬 Instant Chat** — Includes one-on-one and group chat, fully integrated with File Management, Task Management, and AI Chat.
+Anything you ask the AI assistant to do will automatically invoke DSH to complete it and return the result — communication without boundaries!
 - **🌐 Multilingual support** — supports all the world's languages, switch anytime on every page!
 - **🛠️ Support** — during the paid period we provide uninterrupted service and quickly help resolve any usage issues.